Wednesday newsletters always feature a luxury hotel and/or flight review.

 Today (March 5, 2014): British Airways Club World (business class) in Boeing 747-400 from LHR to PHX.

 UPDATE: I published a more recent British Airways 747 Business Class review, including youtube clip & lounge review, which you can read here: British Airways Club World (business class) in Boeing 747-400 from LHR to SFO (Upper Cabin).

 On February 21th 2014, I flew Business Class in a Boeing 747-400 of British Airways (BA) from London (LHR) to Phoenix (PHX).
 BA offers a pretty solid and identical Business Class product on all of its long-haul fleet (with the exception of its aging Boeing 767 fleet).
 But while BA’s Business Class (dubbed Club World) raised the bar for Business Class worldwide a decade ago with the introduction of the first fully flat seat, it is now outclassed by many of its competitors.
 Nevertheless, the overall experience was good and very British, albeit it was a culinary disaster in my opinion.

-British Airways features in our top 10 list of best airlines for longhaul Business Class.
+British Airways features in my top 10 list of best airlines for longhaul Business Class.